COVID 19 Response

 If your organic plan or certificate is not in effect or if you did not follow generally recognized organic practices, your coverage would not reflect an organic practice.

-Does COVID-19 Relief for Organic Plans and Certificates Due at Acreage Reporting (MGR 20-013) apply to Whole-Farm Revenue Protection (WFRP) Policies?Yes.
-MGR 20-013 and MGR 20-026 apply to WFRP policies effective for the 2020 and 2022 policy years.
+Does COVID-19 Relief for Organic Plans and Certificates Due at Acreage Reporting apply to Whole-Farm Revenue Protection (WFRP) Policies?Yes, relief provided under the applicable Manager’s Bulletins also applies to WFRP policies effective for the 2020 and 2021 policy years.

 What if a WFRP insured does not provide a valid organic certificate at claim time?According to the WFRP Handbook, if the insured does not provide a valid organic certificate at claim time the insured revenue will be recalculated using non-organic prices.